Updated June 28, 2023

-Getting good margins on a product and getting a good profit are two factors that are usually viewed holistically together, and are directly proportional to each other.
-But we will try to view them individually, to better understand the concepts.
+Getting good margins on a product and getting a good profit are two factors usually viewed holistically together and are directly proportional.
+But we will try to view them individually to understand the concepts better.

-A margin is a percentage term defined to denote the difference between the numerator and denominator.
-Since companies and products of different sizes and different types can have varying numerical terms, a margin is a very strong unit of comparison across sectors, within industries, with supplementary and complimentary sectors, etc.
+A margin is a percentage term that denotes the difference between the numerator and denominator.
+Since companies and products of different sizes and types can have varying numerical terms, a margin is a powerful unit of comparison across sectors, within industries, with supplementary and complementary sectors, etc.

 Margins can be viewed and correlated to any term on the income statement or balance sheet to determine a specific unit’s margin.
-Gross Sales Margin and EBITDA Margin are examples of margins based on the Income Statement alone, whereas Return on Assets and Return on Equity are types of margins involving both the Income Statement and the Balance Sheet.
+For example, gross Sales Margin and EBITDA Margin are examples of margins based on the Income Statement alone.
+In contrast, Return on Assets and Return on Equity are margins involving the Income Statement and the Balance Sheet.

-Even the interest rate that we deal with, on regular basis, in the corporate world or personal life, is a type of margin that distinguishes between the interest payment and the principal amount, in percentage values.
+Even the interest rate that we deal with regularly, in the corporate world or personal life, is a type of margin that distinguishes between the interest payment and the principal amount in percentage values.

-Profit is a numerical value denoted in any currency terms and is usually derived from the Income Statement calculations only.
+Profit is a numerical value denoted in currency terms and usually derived from income statement calculations.

-A company has a Top Line Sales Revenue figure on top of its Income statement, that denotes the total money received by customers via full payments, partial payments, or due payments, in exchange for goods and services.
+A company has a Top Line Sales Revenue figure on top of its Income statement that denotes the total money customers receive via full payments, partial payments, or due payments in exchange for goods and services.

-A company also incurs expenses divided between direct and indirect expenses that will include rent, wages, salaries, cost of materials, marketing and advertising expenses, utilities, depreciation and amortization costs, etc.
+A company also incurs direct and indirect expenses, including rent, wages, salaries, cost of materials, marketing and advertising expenses, utilities, depreciation and amortization costs, etc.

-Profit is your Total Expenses deducted from Top Line Sales Revenue figure.
-Profit could further be divided into 2 major types, Gross Profit and Net Profit.
+Profit is your Total Expenses deducted from the Top Line Sales Revenue figure.
+Profit could be divided into 2 major types, Gross Profit and Net Profit.